Eucalyptus ammophila: Description

 Eucalyptus ammophila is a mallee that grows to 6 m high, rarely a small, multistemmed tree, and forms a lignotuber.
 The trunk has rough, fibrous, greyish brown bark and the upper parts of the trunk and the branches have smooth greyish and orange to bronze-coloured bark.
 Young plants and coppice regrowth have square stems and broad lance-shaped to egg-shaped leaves that are 60-85 mm long and 22-36 mm wide with a short petiole.
 Adult leaves are lance-shaped, 65-135 mm long and 15-25 mm wide with a petiole 7-25 mm long.
 Both sides of the leaf are the same dull green, although bluish green at first.

 The flowers are arranged in groups of between seven and eleven in leaf axils on a peduncle 5-12 mm long, each flower on a pedicel about 2 mm long.
 The mature flower buds are oval to spindle-shaped, yellow or cream-coloured, 8-9 mm long and about 5 mm wide.
 The operculum is cone-shaped and about 6 mm long.
 The fruit is a hemispherical capsule 3-5 mm long and 6-9 mm wide with the four, sometimes five, strongly raised valves.

 Taxonomy and naming

 Eucalyptus ammophila was first formally described in 1994 by Ian Brooker and Andrew Slee from a specimen collected in the Maranoa region of Queensland, and the description was published in the journal Austrobaileya.
-The specific epithet (ammophila) means "sand-loving".
+According to Brooker and Slee, the specific epithet (ammophila) is derived from the Greek ammos, "sand" and phila "loving" referring to this species' preference for growing on sandplains.
+In ancient Greek, "loving" is however philos (φίλος) (masculine) or philē (φίλη) (feminine).